itscodenation/curriculum-15-16/unitsYear2/3-reDesign/README.md

 In order to set this up click on the "Share" button in the top right-hand corner of your workspace.

-###Bonus)
-Your Manager has offered a stipend a $500 for each of the bonus requirements listed below:

-* Add CSS to this project using Bootstrap.
-Give your project it's own theme
-* Create a game with more variety in throwing opitons.
-Example: [Rock-Paper-Scissors-Lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)
-***

 ##Grading Criteria
 Your manager will be grading your capability on this project based on [this rubric](assessment.md).